Master of Arts degree with a major in English, emphasis in Applied English Studies

 This project focuses on the ways that mindfulness practices increase our vibration, tune us into higher frequencies, integrate spiritual downloads, open the pathways to receive and perceive insights from our spirit guides, and perceive higher dimensions of reality.
 These are not just tools for listening to the inner voice - they are ways of knowing that we can bring into all areas of our lives, including our writing.

 Hegg, Alysia M., "Write yourself awake: the double pursuit of mindfulness meditation and writing" (2021).
-HSU theses and projects.
+Cal Poly Humboldt theses and projects.
 485.